 The island of Sardinia is a part of Italy steeped in tradition and is a good place to experience festivals and holidays.
 Because of its long association with Spain, some Easter traditions are strongly linked to the Spanish Semana Santa.
 Traditional processions and rituals occur around the island on Sa Chida Santa (Holy Week).

 Easter Food in Italy

 Since Easter is the end of the Lenten season—which requires sacrifice and reserve—food plays a big part in the celebrations.
 Traditional holiday foods across Italy may include lamb or goat, artichokes, and special Easter breads that vary from region to region.
 Pannetone sweet bread and Colomba (dove-shaped) bread are often given as gifts, as are hollow chocolate eggs that usually come with a surprise inside.

 Easter Monday in Italy: La Pasquetta

+On Easter Monday, some cities hold dances, free concerts, or unusual games, often involving eggs.
 In the Umbrian hill town of Panicale, cheese is the star.
 Ruzzolone is played by rolling huge wheels of cheese, weighing about 4 kilos, around the village walls.
 The object is to get your cheese around the course using the fewest number of strokes.
-Following the cheese contest, there is a band in the piazza and of course, wine.
+Following the cheese contest, there is a band in the piazza—and wine, of course.